BTAxis/D5tools/ReadMe.md

 Below is some limited documentation on each tool.

 ### databaser ###
-This tool de-scrambles and extracts the database master file, Database_0.dat.
-It can also re-build the file from the member database files.
+This tool de-scrambles and extracts NISPACK type data files.
+It can also re-build the files from the member files.
 The database files themselves are not touched and must be handled with other tools, or by hand.
+Compatible files include:
+- Database_0.dat
+- ANM_HI_\*.dat
+- Object_\*.dat
+- Start_\*.dat
+- charworld.dat, charworld_opt.dat, Effect.dat, Texture.dat and Texture_opt.dat, which are contained in Start_JP.dat

 ### musicDBer ###
 This tool picks apart music.dat (which is a member database of Database_0.dat), and puts it back together.
 It generates one file for each music track exposed to the player via the music gallery (which is all but a small number of tracks).
 The extension for the output files is .music, but they're just plain text files.